Dbrolinn/CDIG-SDR-Project/README.md

 # Week 7 - 03/11/25

-This week, the focus shifted from equalization and frequency correction to the final stage of payload decoding.
-We analyzed the **OFDM Decode MAC** module (Section 2.8 of the article), which encapsulates several critical digital processing steps required to convert the complex symbols into useful data bits.
-We specifically examined the logic behind Demodulation, De-interleaving, and Descrambling.
+This week, we compressed the final stages of the project into a single intensive session.
+We moved from signal equalization to the final "digital" layers of the receiver: the **OFDM Decode MAC** module (Section 2.8) and the frame parsing logic.
+The goal was to understand how to recover the original user bits from the complex symbols and verify the receiver's operation against real-world IEEE 802.11 signals.

 ---

 ## Analysis of the OFDM Decode MAC Block

-Unlike the previous blocks that processed signals in the time or frequency domains, this module performs the final translation into the data layer.
-It operates as a sequence of abstract operations:
+This module acts as the bridge between the physical layer (complex I/Q samples) and the data link layer (bits/bytes).
+We analyzed its internal operations—Slicing, De-interleaving, and Descrambling—answering the specific questions posed in the guide.

-### 1. Digital Demodulation
+### 1. Digital Demodulation (Symbol Slicing)
+The block processes the incoming OFDM symbols to extract raw bits.

-The block receives vectors of **48 constellation symbols** (complex numbers) at a time.
+* **How many symbols are demodulated at once?** The system processes vectors of **48 constellation symbols**.
 * **Why 48?** The IEEE 802.11a standard uses a 64-point FFT.
-Of these 64 subcarriers, 12 are null (guard bands at edges ±27 to ±31 and the DC carrier at index 0) and 4 are pilots (indices -21, -7, 7, 21).
-This leaves exactly **48 subcarriers for data transmission**.
+However, not all 64 "bins" carry data.
+    * **12 Null Subcarriers:** Used for guard bands at the edges ($\pm27$ to $\pm31$) and the DC carrier (index 0).
+    * **4 Pilot Subcarriers:** Indices $\pm7$ and $\pm21$, used for phase tracking.
+    * **Remaining:** Exactly **48 subcarriers** are left for the Data Field.
-* **Impact of Changing This:** This value is fundamental to the physical layer standard.
-Changing it would break compatibility, as the transmitter and receiver must agree on which subcarriers carry data versus pilots or nulls.
+* **Can you change this?** No. This value is hardcoded into the 802.11a physical layer specification.
+Changing it would break orthogonality with standard transmitters, as the receiver would try to interpret pilots or nulls as data, or miss actual data subcarriers.
-* **Process:** The demodulation process converts these complex points (I/Q) into bits.
-While the paper discusses "soft-bits" (confidence values) to improve Viterbi decoding performance, the current C++ implementation (`decode_mac.cc`) processes the input symbols to extract the bits based on the modulation scheme (BPSK, QPSK, 16-QAM, or 64-QAM) configured by the Signal Field.
-    * **BPSK:** 1 bit per symbol.
-    * **QPSK:** 2 bits per symbol.
-    * **16-QAM:** 4 bits per symbol.
-    * **64-QAM:** 6 bits per symbol.
+* **The Process:** The code implementation (Symbol Slicing) takes the complex symbol (represented as an integer index in the constellation) and extracts the bits using bitwise operations.
+This depends on the modulation determined by the Signal Field (e.g., extracting 1 bit for BPSK, 4 bits for 16-QAM).

 ### 2. De-interleaving
-Interleaving is a technique used at the transmitter to combat **frequency-selective fading**.
-If a "hole" (deep fade) in the spectrum attenuates several adjacent subcarriers, a block of adjacent bits would be lost.
-This constitutes a "burst error," which overcomes the error-correcting capability of the Viterbi decoder.

-* **Why De-interleaving works best with "white noise" type errors:**
-    The Viterbi decoder (convolutional decoding) is mathematically designed to correct *randomly distributed* single-bit errors.
-It fails catastrophically when faced with a "burst" of errors (many consecutive corrupt bits).
-    The Interleaver permutes (shuffles) the bits across the frequency spectrum before transmission.
-If a frequency fade destroys a block of adjacent subcarriers (a burst error in the physical channel), the De-interleaver at the receiver reverses the shuffling.
-This effectively scatters the burst error throughout the entire message.
-    **Result:** One uncorrectable "burst error" is transformed into many small, isolated single-bit errors that appear like random white noise to the decoder.
-This allows the Viterbi decoder to easily correct them.

-* **Implementation:** We analyzed the `deinterleave()` function in `decode_mac.cc`, which reverses this process using two mathematical permutations defined in the standard:
+We analyzed the `deinterleave` function in `decode_mac.cc` to understand its necessity.

-    1.  **First Permutation:** Maps adjacent coded bits onto non-adjacent subcarriers.
-    2.  **Second Permutation:** Ensures adjacent bits are mapped alternately to less and more significant bits of the constellation to avoid long runs of low reliability bits.
+**![Image here: Illustration of how interleaving spreads adjacent bits across different frequencies]**

+* **What is it?** De-interleaving is the process of reordering bits to reverse the shuffling (interleaving) applied at the transmitter.
+* **Why is it used?** Wireless channels suffer from frequency-selective fading.
+A deep fade might corrupt a block of adjacent subcarriers, causing a "burst error" of many consecutive corrupted bits.
+The Viterbi decoder (convolutional decoding) is excellent at fixing random, scattered errors but fails against burst errors.
+* **How it works:** By reversing the transmitter's permutation, the receiver scatters the burst of errors across the entire message.
+This turns one "fatal" burst into many manageable single-bit errors that the Viterbi decoder can easily fix.
+* **Implementation:** The code uses two permutations: a frequency mapping and a bit mapping (for higher-order modulations like 16-QAM) to place bits back into their original sequence.

-### 3. Descrambling
+### 3. De-scrambling
-The final step is descrambling.
-The transmitter multiplies the data by a pseudo-random sequence generated by a Linear Feedback Shift Register (LFSR) with the polynomial $S(x) = x^7 + x^4 + 1$
+The final physical layer step is de-scrambling.

+* **What is it?** The transmitter multiplies the data stream by a pseudo-random sequence generated by a Linear Feedback Shift Register (LFSR) using the polynomial $S(x) = x^7 + x^4 + 1$.
-* **Why Scramble?**
-    1.  **Spectral Flatness:** Prevents long sequences of `0`s or `1`s that would cause sharp spectral spikes (energy concentration).
+* **Why is it used?** It "whitens" the spectrum, preventing long sequences of `0`s or `1`s that would cause synchronization loss or high power peaks (PAPR).
-    2.  **PAPR Reduction:** Reduces the probability of high Peak-to-Average Power Ratio events in the OFDM signal, which improves amplifier efficiency.
-    3.  **Decoder Performance:** It provides random input statistics.
-The Viterbi decoder relies on the statistical independence of errors.
-By ensuring the data stream looks random (white), we avoid "pathological" data patterns that might trip up the decoder or create weak spots in the trellis.

-* **The "Service Field" Trick:** The receiver faces a challenge: it needs the initial state (seed) of the scrambler, but this is not explicitly sent in a header field.
-The protocol solves this with a clever rule: the first 7 bits of the Data field (the **Service Field**) must always be set to zeros by the transmitter before scrambling.
+* **How to de-scramble without the seed?** The receiver uses a clever trick involving the **Service Field**.
+The standard mandates that the first 7 bits of the Data Field must be zeros before scrambling.
-* **Logic:** Since scrambling is an XOR operation ($Data \oplus Scrambler = Output$), and the data is known to be 0:
+    * Since Scrambling is an XOR operation ($Data \oplus Seed = Output$) and $Data=0$, the received bits *are* the seed ($0 \oplus Seed = Seed$).
-    $$0 \oplus ScramblerState = ScramblerState$$
-    Therefore, the first 7 incoming bits are the scrambler's initial state.
-* **Implementation:** The code reads these first 7 bits to initialize its Linear Feedback Shift Register (LFSR) state, allowing it to perfectly descramble the rest of the packet without a shared secret, in this case is an XOR.
+* **Implementation:** The code reads these first 7 bits to initialize its own LFSR state, allowing it to generate the correct key to decode the rest of the payload.

+---

+## Framing, Signal Field, and Interoperability

+After the physical decoding, we examined how the receiver interprets the frame structure (framing) and validated the system.

+### 1. Delimiting the Frame (Signal Field)
+We looked up how the receiver knows where a frame starts and ends.

+* **The Signal Field:** This is a single OFDM symbol that immediately follows the preamble.
+* **Information Sent:** It contains the **RATE** (4 bits) and **LENGTH** (12 bits).
+* **Why is this necessary?** The payload (Data Field) can be modulated with high-density schemes (like 64-QAM) that the receiver cannot blindly guess.
+The Signal Field tells the receiver *how* to demodulate the payload (RATE) and *how long* the frame lasts (LENGTH).
+* **Encoding:** To ensure this critical info is always readable, the Signal Field is always encoded with the most robust settings: **BPSK at rate 1/2**.

+### 2. Validation and CRC
+* **CRC Check:** After de-scrambling, the receiver calculates a CRC-32 checksum over the payload.
+It compares this to the transmitted FCS (Frame Check Sequence).
+If the residue matches the standard value (558161692), the frame is accepted; otherwise, it is dropped as corrupt.
+* **Interoperability Results:** We tested the receiver with real 802.11a signals.
+    * **Constellations:** We observed clear **16-QAM constellations** (as visualized in our report), proving that the frequency correction and symbol alignment (Sync Short/Long) were successful.
+    **![16_QAM(./Figures/16_QAM)]**

+    * **Wireshark:** We piped the decoded PDUs to Wireshark.
+The receiver successfully parsed Beacon frames, identifying the SSID "raspberrypi" and "UPorto," confirming the entire receive chain is functional.
+    **![wireshark_ssid(./Figures/wireshark_ssid.png)]**

 ---